 For golfers everywhere the Old Course at St Andrews is a unique place.
 Here history and sport come together in a magical, unique way.
 Golf has been played over these links for hundreds of years, and it is universally acknowledged as the ‘Home of Golf’.
 The Alfred Dunhill Links Championship is the only major professional tournament played every year at St Andrews and one of the highlights – for players and spectators – of the European Tour.

 The Championship has a unique format, incorporating two separate competitions – an individual professional tournament for the world’s leading golfers with a US$5 million prize fund, and a team competition which features some of the world’s most celebrated amateur golfers playing alongside the professionals.

-Pro’s have included Rory McIlroy, Justin Rose, Tony Finau, Tommy Fleetwood, Brooks Koepka, Fred Couples, Ernie Els, Sir Nick Faldo, Retief Goosen, Jon Rahm, Haotong Li, Matt Fitzpatrick, Luke Donald, Shane Lowry, Billy Horschel, Padraig Harrington, Colin Montgomerie, Louis Oosthuizen, Vijay Singh, Dustin Johnson and Martin Kaymer have played in the Championship.
+Pro’s have included Rory McIlroy, Justin Rose, Tony Finau, Tommy Fleetwood, Brooks Koepka, Fred Couples, Ernie Els, Nick Faldo, Retief Goosen, Jon Rahm, Haotong Li, Matt Fitzpatrick, Luke Donald, Shane Lowry, Billy Horschel, Padraig Harrington, Colin Montgomerie, Louis Oosthuizen, Vijay Singh, Dustin Johnson and Martin Kaymer have played in the Championship.

-Amateurs have included entertainment stars such as Bill Murray, Michael Douglas, Samuel L Jackson, Hugh Grant, Bill Murray, Andy Garcia, Ronan Keating, Tico Torres, Jamie Dornan, Kathryn Newton and Justin Timberlake.
-They have shared the fairways with sporting greats including Sir Steve Redgrave, Sir Bobby Charlton, Sir Ian Botham, Boris Becker, Ruud Gullit and Michael Phelps.
+Amateur players have included entertainment stars such as Michael Douglas, Samuel L Jackson, Hugh Grant, Bill Murray, Andy Garcia, Ronan Keating, Tico Torres, Jamie Dornan, Kathryn Newton and Justin Timberlake.
+They have shared the fairways with sporting greats, including Sir Steve Redgrave, Lord Botham, Kelly Slater, Wladimir Klitschko, Ruud Gullit and Michael Phelps.

 The first Championship was staged in 2001, but Alfred Dunhill’s connection with St Andrews, through the Alfred Dunhill Cup and our continuing charitable support to the community, goes back to 1985 making a remarkable span of 38 years supporting golf and the town of St Andrews.